Don’t Respect Your Boss? Try These 3 Tactics*

 Instead of looking at everything from my point of view, I tried to look at it from my boss’s.
 (It was hard as we were wired so differently, which was the heart of the problem.)

-I thought about what might be driving them (in this case, a need to be seen as the boss and recognised as having value for that, plus never being left out of the loop).
+I thought about what might be driving them (in this case, a need to feel in control by micromanaging me and never being left out of the loop).
 I also thought about how I might be coming across to them.

 I realised I had to change my behaviour (as they say, ‘If you keep doing what you always did, you’ll keep getting what you always got’).
 So I decided to do the next step…